Silphidae: Defense

 Beetles have many different weapons available to protect them against predator attacks.
 The members of Silphidae have many different modifications that allow them to thrive in different ecological niches including colour warnings (from aposematism to Batesian mimicry), chemical defenses and parental care.
 Silphines are usually dark in color consisting of gold, black and brown.
 This dark coloring allows them to blend into their environment.
-Many nicrophorines have bright orange coloring on their elytra, which may serve as a warning to other predators.
+Many nicrophorini have bright orange coloring on their elytra, which may serve as a warning to other predators.
 Some species secrete a chemical from a rectal gland that consists of aliphatic acids and terpene alcohols.
 The secretion has a strong, foul odor and may be topically irritating to cockroaches and flies.
 The species Necrodes surinamensis ejects this secretion as a spray and can rotate the end of its abdomen to spray in all directions.